SkullElf/ABI2API/README.md

 Place the following in the APIS list of instances:
 1. ABI JSON file path or URL.
 2. The corresponding Smart Contract address.
-3. The name for the API (will be used inthe path.
+3. The name for the API (will be used in the URL.
 See example below).

 And the following in the corresponding variables:
 1. Specify the port in which you want the API to be available (default=80).
 2. Specify the environment in which you'd like to query the smart contracts (default="mainnet")

+> TIP: `ABI_PATH` can also be a URL.
+This way you'll always be up to date with the latest versions!

 Start the API server:

 ```